-Regarding COVID-19 risk levels in December (Figure 11), most of Region 3 is currently experiencing low or medium risk levels.
-At present, Virginia is the most at-risk in FEMA Region 3 when it comes to number of new cases.
-Virginia has 152.2 weekly new cases per 100,000, placing Virginia first out of sixth in FEMA Region 3 in terms of new weekly COVID-19 cases per 100,000.
+Regarding COVID-19 risk levels in January (Figure 11), most of Region 3 is currently experiencing low or medium risk levels.
+At present, Virginia is the most at-risk in FEMA Region 3 when it comes to the number of new cases.
+Virginia has 118.5 weekly new cases per 100,000, placing Virginia first out of sixth in FEMA Region 3 in terms of new weekly COVID-19 cases per 100,000.
 This means that Virginia is currently the most at-risk in the region.
-In terms of infection rate, Virginia and West Virginia have the highest rate (1.11) in FEMA Region 3.
-On the other hand, Virginia has one of the lowest weekly COVID-19 hospital admissions per 100,000 in the region, at 10.1 per 100,000 (Source).
+In terms of infection rate, Delaware has the highest infection rate (0.99) in FEMA Region 3.
+Virginia's infection rate is 0.85, placing it in 4th place out of six in the region.
+Virginia also has one of the lowest weekly COVID-19 hospital admissions per 100,000 in the region, at 10.1 per 100,000 (Source).

-Figure 11: COVID-19 Risk Levels in December by County across FEMA Region 3
+Figure 11: COVID-19 Risk Levels in January by County across FEMA Region 3

 Further, as seen in Figure 12 below, updated FEMA data are available concerning linkages between vaccination coverage (low to high) and rankings on the social vulnerability index (SVI).
 As shown below, Virginia particularly faces issues of high SVI and low vaccination coverage.
-In Virginia, these issues especially affect the south-central and southwest parts of the state.
+In Virginia, these issues especially affect the south-central part of the state.